chkvdm/Crypto-Wallet-Bot/readme.md

 * **[Flask](https://flask.palletsprojects.com/en/2.2.x/installation/)** - A microframework for Python based on WSGI, Werkzeug and Jinja 2.
 * **[Flask-marshmallow](https://www.sqlalchemy.org/download.html)** - Flask-Marshmallow is a thin integration layer for Flask and marshmallow that adds additional features to marshmallow.
 * **[SQLAlchemy](https://www.sqlalchemy.org/download.html)** - Python SQL toolkit and Object Relational Mapper.
-* Other minor dependences which are in the pipfile.
+* Other minor requirements which are in the pipfile.

 ## Local development